github-education-resources/codespaces-teaching-js-template/README.md

 To find the unique identifier of an extension:

-* Navigate to the extension's web page, like so <a href="https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow" target="_blank">
+* Navigate to the extension's web page, for example <a href="https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow" target="_blank">indent-rainbow</a>
 * Locate the _Unique Identifier_ field under **More info** section on your right side.